Aliases for GATA6 Gene

 This gene is a member of a small family of zinc finger transcription factors that play an important role in the regulation of cellular differentiation and organogenesis during vertebrate development.
 This gene is expressed during early embryogenesis and localizes to endo- and mesodermally derived cells during later embryogenesis and thereby plays an important role in gut, lung, and heart development.
 Mutations in this gene are associated with several congenital defects. [provided by RefSeq, Mar 2012]

 GeneCards Summary for GATA6 Gene

 GATA6 (GATA Binding Protein 6) is a Protein Coding gene.
 Diseases associated with GATA6 include Heart Defects, Congenital, And Other Congenital Anomalies and Atrioventricular Septal Defect 5.
-Among its related pathways are Heart Development and Ectoderm Differentiation.
+Among its related pathways are Heart Development and Response to elevated platelet cytosolic Ca2+.
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and chromatin binding.
 An important paralog of this gene is GATA4.

 UniProtKB/Swiss-Prot Summary for GATA6 Gene

 Transcriptional activator (PubMed:19666519, PubMed:27756709, PubMed:22750565, PubMed:22824924).
 Regulates SEMA3C and PLXNA2 (PubMed:19666519).
 Involved in gene regulation specifically in the gastric epithelium (PubMed:9315713).
 May regulate genes that protect epithelial cells from bacterial infection (PubMed:16968778).
 Involved in bone morphogenetic protein (BMP)-mediated cardiac-specific gene expression (By similarity).
 Binds to BMP response element (BMPRE) DNA sequences within cardiac activating regions (By similarity).